raspberrypilearning/raspberry-pi-connect/en/step_1.md

 Open a browser window on another device and visit [https://connect.raspberrypi.com](https://connect.raspberrypi.com).

-Log in with your Raspberry Pi Connect account.
+Log in with your Raspberry Pi account.

 --- /task ---